A young woman with curly brown hair smiling outdoors, wearing a tan blazer over a black top with a gold necklace, with green trees in the background.

 My Story: Why I Do This Work

-I became a therapist because I kept seeing how many people are walking around carrying so much—internal sadness, trauma, betrayal, disconnection—and feeling like they have to hold it all in.
+I became a therapist because I kept seeing how many people are walking around carrying so much.
 People are told to “move on,” “be strong,” or “just let it go,” but no one stops to ask how.
-Or worse, if they’re even okay.

 I specialize in working with neurodivergence because I’ve seen firsthand how overlooked, misunderstood, and even pathologized neurodivergent experiences often are.
 Whether it’s navigating ADHD, autism, or the dynamics of a neurodiverse relationship, my goal is to offer a validating space where clients don’t feel like they have to mask or explain away who they are.
 Instead, therapy becomes a place to explore strengths, manage challenges, and learn how to thrive in a world that doesn’t always fit.